 Earlier this week, I talked about why you should choose furniture reupholstery instead of buying something new (hint: sentimental value).
 There are many advantages of reupholstering, including using what you already have.
 This becomes your contribution to the environment and goes a long way.
 Imagine what would happen to the Earth if everyone throws away their furniture and dumps them in landfills!

 In return, you get to have the perks of choosing how your bespoke furniture will look.
-Pick different materials, patterns and styles for a nice facelift!
-If you’ve found an old sofa, chair or sofa you want to overhaul, you made the right choice.
+Pick different materials, patterns, and styles for a nice facelift!
+If you’ve found an old sofa, chair, or sofa you want to overhaul, you made the right choice.
 But before you get started, please take a look at these tips we’ve listed down on how to reupholster a sofa:

 - Peek through the parts.
 You’d want to know whether the sofa’s skeleton is worthy of reupholstery.
 If the bottom frame looks decayed and unstable, maybe it’s better for you to purchase something new.
-The sofa’s construction must be durably made with hand-tied springs, and the corner braces must be intact for steady support.
+The sofa’s construction must be durable with hand-tied springs, and the corner braces must be intact for steady support.

 - What is your reason for reupholstery?
 Does your sofa have sentimental value?
 Do you plan on choosing cheaper alternatives in buying furniture?
 Reupholstering costs vary from project to project.
-If you’re not ready to invest for this item, perhaps it is better if you purchase a new one.
+If you’re not ready to invest in this item, perhaps it is better if you purchase a new one.

 - Fabric is a big factor.
-Most of the times, it takes a big percentage of the cost.
+Most of the time, it takes a big percentage of the cost.
 Upholstery fabric may cost $20 to $80 per yard, depending on the material and quality.
 If you will be using 7 yards on your sofa, it may cost you $140 to $560 to pay for the fabric alone.
 You have the freedom to choose which fabric will be used for your sofa, and you can go lavish or cost-effective whenever you wish.